MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-sysprep-capture-deploy.md

 In this section, you capture a WIM image from the reference device's hard drive.
 This WIM can be used in development or in production.
 It's common to capture OS images during different stages of the development process.
 For example, the following steps could be used to capture a base image of the OS with default apps installed.
 A later image could be captured with more end customer apps installed.

-In your **reference device sample** follow the steps to capture a WIM image:
+In your **reference device sample**, follow the steps to capture a WIM image:

 ### [Physical Device](#tab/physicaldevice)